rtritto/hono-autoload/README.md

 ### Directory Structure

-Guide on how `hono-autoload` matches routes:
+Guide on how `hono-autoloader` matches routes:

 ```
 ├── app.ts